OberKnirps/Twitch-Brothers/README.md

 # **DISCLAIMER**
-Might not work with non Latin characters.
-Should be safe but I can't gurantee that.
+Might not work with non-Latin characters.
+Should be safe, but I can't guarantee that.

-# Feature:
+# Features:
-- Start characters and recuitable characters get names from twitch viewers that send any message in chat
-- Requires only channel name, no OAuth Token required
-  - multiple channels kann be used at the same time
+- Requires only channel name, no OAuth Token required Multiple channels can be used at the same time
-- Viewer can set a custom name for them self with `!bbname <name with spaces>`
+- Automatically names recruits, dogs, named items and enemies after chat names
+  - Names get logged when anything is sent in Twitch chat
+  - Names get sorted into 'Free', 'Hired', 'Dead' and 'Retired' categories
+  - decide who can spawn as what (e.g. Dead/Retired can't spawn as recruits but as enemies and dogs)
+  - Recruits in settlement won't spawn with the same Twitch name
+  - names will get updated when entering a settlement
 - Chat commands
+  - multiple commands per chat message are possible
   - `!bbname <name with spaces>`
-    - Set ingame name (name is only used on new spawn).
-If not set the normal twitch name will be used
+    - Set in-game name (the name is only used on new spawn).
+If not set, the normal twitch name will be used.
   - `!bbtitle <title with spaces>`
-    - Set ingame title (title is only used on new spawn and only if there isnt already a title for thath bro)
+    - Set in-game title (the title is only used on new spawns and only if there isn't already a title for that bro)
   - `!bbclear <twitchname or @twitchname>`
     - Command for moderators and broadcaster.
 Will reset name and title of specified user to prevent misuse
   - `!bbblock <twitchname or @twitchname>`
     - Command for moderators and broadcaster.
 Will blacklist that user until the game is closed.
-    - This command will automaticaly executed if a user gets banned in chat
+    - This command will automatically executed if a user gets banned in chat
 - Customizable blacklist
   - uses regular expressions
   - not working retroactive
   - option to auto blacklist common twitch bots
   - Custom names and titles will discarded if they contain an expression from the blacklist
-- Viewers are unique
-  - Every viewer can only spawn once per settlement
-  - Dead, hired or retired/dismissed viewers cant spawn

 # Requirements
 - MSU: https://www.nexusmods.com/battlebrothers/mods/42
   - Requires Modding script Hooks: https://www.nexusmods.com/battlebrothers/mods/479
 - Modern Hooks: https://www.nexusmods.com/battlebrothers/mods/685
-- Optional \(needed if you want to save mod settings please read their description\)
+- Optional (needed if you want to save mod settings; please read their description on how to use it properly)
   - BBParser: https://github.com/MSUTeam/BBParser/wiki/BBParser

 # Changelog:

 ## 0.1.0
 - init
-- Start characters and recuitable characters get names from twitch viewers that send any message in chat
+- Start characters and recruitable characters get names from Twitch viewers that send any message in chat

 ## 0.2.0
 - Customizable blacklist